 Monreale & Cefalù

 William II (1154-89), the Norman ruler of Sicily, commissioned the Monastery of Monreale.
 It combines in one project employment of both Sicilian and Byzantine craftsmen.
-Discover the highlight of the Cathedral and its interior with a Guide Driver.
-Incandescent with the gold of the mosaics.
+Discover the highlights of the Cathedral and its interior with a local Guide Driver.
+It appears incandescent with the gold of the mosaics.
 In fact they cover the walls of the nave, aisles furthermore the transept and apse.
 81800 square feet in total.

 Pick up at your hotel by your private Guide Driver.
 Next board a Premium Mercedes Minivan for a short drive (30min) out of town south of Palermo.

 Find the apotheosis of Norman architecture in MONREALE.
 The Cathedral with its splendid mosaics from the 12th century.
 It is part of the World Heritage Arab Norman Period built under William II.
 It also rivals Saint Sophia in Istanbul and Saint Mark’s in Venice in its use of decorative mosaics.
 While it is Romanesque in overall style, the cathedral combines aspects of Arab, in addition to Byzantine and Norman architecture.

 Heading east along the beautiful north coast to an enchanting area covered with many woodland areas.
-We’ll reach the lovely town of CEFALU’, once a typical fishing village.
-During a stroll trough the caracteristic streets visit the medieval washhouse.
-And the Norman Cathedral from the 12th Century.
+We’ll reach the picturesque town CEFALU’, once a typical fishing village.
+During a stroll through the characteristic streets visit the medieval washhouse.
+Obviuosly You can’t miss the Norman Cathedral from the 12th Century.
 We’ll stop for a lunch break, or just for a gelato in the pleasant town center.

 Drop off at your hotel